bowens8/Recipeo/README.md

 That's it — visit your GitHub Pages URL, create an account (email/password, stored in your own Firebase project), and start adding ingredients, recipes, and a week of meals.

+## Searchable ingredient picker

+Everywhere you pick an ingredient from your library — adding an ingredient to a recipe, or picking one for a Quick item — it's a type-to-search box instead of a long dropdown.
+Click it to browse everything, or start typing to filter by name.
+Selecting one fills in its icon and name; if you type something and click away without picking a result, it reverts rather than leaving a half-typed, invalid selection.

+## Faster ingredient entry: autofill & bulk add

+Recipeo ships with a built-in database of ~100 common pantry staples, produce, proteins, dairy, spices, and condiments — entirely local, no external API or key involved.
+Two ways it saves you typing:

+- **Autofill while creating an ingredient** — start typing a name that matches (e.g.
+  "chicken breast", "garlic", "olive oil") and a suggestion banner offers to fill in the emoji, unit, and calories for you.
+Only appears for brand-new ingredients, never overwrites an existing one, and you can always adjust anything after applying it.
+- **Quick add multiple** (Ingredients tab) — paste a list of names, one per line or comma-separated, and hit Add.
+Anything Recipeo recognizes gets fully autofilled;
+  anything it doesn't still gets created (with a shopping-cart emoji and 0 calories) so you can fill in the rest later.
+Names that already exist in your library are skipped automatically.
+Handy for seeding your whole pantry at once instead of one ingredient at a time.

+Both features use the same built-in list — if you paste "bell pepper, cheddar cheese, lemon" you'll get all three fully filled in immediately.

+## Meal types, and quick (non-recipe) items

+Every meal you add to the Week Plan now gets a type — Breakfast 🍳, Lunch 🥪, Dinner 🍽️, or Snack 🍿 — shown as an icon right on its chip so a day's plan is readable at a glance.

+For things that aren't really a "recipe" — cereal, coffee, a piece of fruit — use the **Quick item** option (alongside "Cook something" and "Eat leftovers") when adding a meal.
+Pick an ingredient straight from your Ingredients tab and how much, no recipe needed.
+Quick items count toward that day's calories and toward the shopping list exactly like a recipe ingredient would, combining with any of the same ingredient used in actual recipes that week.

+## Cook Mode

+Click **🍳 Cook this** on any recipe card for a full-screen, distraction-free view for actually cooking: a checklist of everything to gather (tap to check off as you pull things out), followed by the recipe's steps as large, easy-to-read cards you scroll through — including step photos if you added any.
+Nothing here is saved; it's just a clean read-only view for while you're at the stove.

 ## Custom units (e.g. cloves ↔ bulbs)

 Some ingredients don't fit g/kg/ml/l/cup/tbsp/tsp/oz/lb/each at all — garlic bulbs, bunches